hamidghaedi/TE_expression_BLCA/README.md

   - RE_intergenic_1_raw_counts.RDS: raw counts DGEList data object.
   - RE_intergenic_2_counts_normalized.RDS: counts are normalized by total gene counts
   - RE_intergenic_3_TPM.RDS: TPM (transcripts per million) for each repetitive element ‘repName’.
 DGEList data object.

+# Data download
+Expression datasets can be download from Google drive [here](https://drive.google.com/drive/folders/132nV7uf3aLp3a8NzRK5GKgGuULo4xu2e?usp=sharing).
+In those files column names are UUID codes and need to be map to TCGA barcodes.
+Follow this script to see how this can be done.